gpolitis/firefox-multistream.markdown/firefox-multistream.markdown

 Like everything in life, sdp-interop is not "perfect", it makes certain assumptions and it has some limitations.
 First and foremost, unfortunately, a Plan B offer/answer does not have enough information to rebuild an equivalent Unified Plan offer/answer.
-So, while it is easy to go from Plan B to Unified Plan, the opposite is not possible without keeping some state.
+So, while it is easy (with some limitations) to go from Unified Plan to Plan B, the opposite is not possible without keeping some state.

 Suppose, for example, that a Firefox client gets an offer from the Focus to join a large call.
 In the _native_ create answer success callback you get a